schnapster/SqlSauce/README.md

 - Choose the best all-around tools and use them conveniently
 - Strip away crazy config stuff with sane defaults and zero xml files

-Bonus goal: Avoid using Spring cause I personally do not like it.
+Bonus goal: Avoid using Spring cause I personally do not like it for small projects.

 ## Tooling